Mrudhulraj/Mrudhulraj/README.md

 ### 🚀 Projects & Explorations
 - 🧠 A custom Redis server built in C++ with command parsing, data persistence, and RESP protocol handling
 - 🧰 A lightweight Redis client in C++ with interactive CLI and command parsing
-- 🐚 A custom UNIX shell in C — because reinventing the wheel is a rite of passage
-- 🌐 A self-built FTP server with multi-threading and RFC959 compliance

 > *“Not all code needs a purpose — some is just poetry with logic.”*